Clyde Property – Guidance and Commitment to COVID-19 Safe Working

 Letting Viewers will be asked to complete the Tenancy Application Form PRIOR TO VIEWING in order to vet and qualify tenant applications in advance, keeping footfall and viewers to a minimum.

-Valuations and Take-Ons can be undertaken at the property subject to the following;
+Valuations and floor plans can be undertaken at the property.

-- No Valuation or Take-On should take place if any person in a property is showing symptoms of coronavirus, is self-isolating or shielding
+- No valuation or floor plan assessment should take place if any person in a property is showing symptoms of Coronavirus, self-isolating or shielding

 - LANDLORD COMPLIANCE

 The legal requirement to obtain an Energy Performance Certificate (EPC) when a property is built, sold, or rented remains in place.

 - Where an EPC assessment needs to be carried out, the Scottish Government’s social distancing measures must be adhered to and the assessor should be familiar with the HSE ‘Working safely during the Coronavirus (COVID-19) outbreak’ guidance

 - No EPC assessments should take place if any person in a property is showing symptoms of Coronavirus, self isolating or shielding

 Landlords (and Clyde Property as their Managing Agent) must make every effort to follow existing gas safety regulations, the electrical safety regulations and comply with all other legal requirements:

 - Landlords must provide tenants with all necessary gas and electrical safety and any other relevant certification documents at the beginning of a tenancy (and carry out all scheduled inspections and tests where required)